kdroidFilter/ComposeNativeTray/README.md

 - Corrects issues with the [Compose for Desktop tray](https://github.com/JetBrains/compose-multiplatform/blob/master/tutorials/Tray_Notifications_MenuBar_new), particularly HDPI support on Windows and Linux.
 - Improves the appearance of the tray on Linux, which previously resembled Windows 95.
 - Adds support for checkable items, dividers, and submenus, including nested submenus.
+- Supports primary action for Windows, macOS, and Linux.
+    - On Windows and macOS, the primary action is triggered by a left-click on the tray icon.
+    - On Linux, due to the limitations of `libappindicator`, the primary action creates an item at the top of the context menu (with a customizable label).

 ## Getting Started